How to use Not So Rigid Designer

 • If the heddle is Down, it will go to Up if there are no sticks and any other heddles are Neutral, otherwise it will go to Neutral.

-This means that you may need to click in a few places to change the shed.
+This means that you may need to click in a few places to make major changes to a shed in this mode.

 Changing Colors #